sophiaelizecruz/sophiaelizecruz.github.io/projects/project-5.md

 buying experience with another user by rating and commenting on their experience, in which their response is displayed on the site for other users to see.
 Administrators of the site have the power to view all of the textbooks in the database and can delete an entry if it contains inappropriate content.
-I had done the add/edit portions of the project, as well as created the ratings system, the search portion, and the book and user profile pages using IntelliJ IDEA.
+I had done the add/edit portions of the project, as well as created the ratings system, the search portion, and the book and user profile pages in IntelliJ IDEA.
 Alongside implementing those pages, I had also designed and created our logo in GIMP.

 This project had presented many challenges as we progressed, such as some team members being unable to fulfill the tasks that